 Libraries

 Most, if not all, universities I have been to in Thailand have libraries.
 The only factor that differentiates them is access.
 The smaller international universities usually offer limited access to their libraries.
-The library in these universities are only open during office hours and offer a limited amount of books, which causes problems during examination time when students want to spend long hours studying in the library or want to borrow popular books.
+The library in these universities is only open during office hours and offers a limited number of books, which causes problems during examination time when students want to spend long hours studying in the library or want to borrow popular books.

 Most public universities, especially those that offer on-campus accommodations, have bigger libraries with more resources and longer operating hours, which comes in handy during examination time.